Flag Ceremony at Fort Monroe

 Each year, the James Monroe Memorial Foundation honors President James Monroe with a grave site memorial celebration in Hollywood Cemetery, Richmond, Virginia.
 We hope that you will join us in remembering this great statesman.

-The next celebration will be on Sunday, April 28, 2019 (in the afternoon – time TBD) at the the Hollywood Cemetery, 512 South Cherry St., Richmond, VA.
+The next celebration will be on Sunday, April 28, 2019 at 11:00 a.m. at the the Hollywood Cemetery, 512 South Cherry St., Richmond, VA.
 The event is free and open to the public.

 Each year, the James Monroe Memorial Foundation in cooperation with the University of Mary Washington sponsors a Monroe Lecture on topics of interest relating to President James Monroe.